ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 ideally automate.
 There is currently no ICTV-approved method to approach this question.
 While the solution will likely not be trivial, we have to face this challenge to keep up with the growth of viruses that we aim to classify.
-The ICTV Taxonomy Challenge is our first attempt at assessing the different computational tools that are available for virus taxonomy.
+The ICTV Computation Virus Taxonomy Challenge is our first attempt at assessing the different computational tools that are available for virus taxonomy.

 # The methodology